 Problems only continue from there.
 In music you have the one-hit wonder phenomenon.
 Rather than being praised for a song everyone loved at some point, your lack of continued success makes you out to be something far worse than you were before.
 Think of Vanilla Ice.

 In acting you have type-cast syndrome, which I had alluded to with Culkin, namely a situation where a successful character cannot break out from it.
 Michael Richards will always be Kramer (look how well that ended).
 Dustin Diamond, or Screech, from Saved by the Bell, took a more vulgar turn to break away from his typecast as a goofy nerd, and in the process damaged his reputation.
 But could you blame him?
 What would you do in his situation?
 Look at the story of Michael Jackson as the epitome of this drawback to success.
 He died in debt, alone in his bed after his personal Dr. Feelgood drugged him to death.
 All because he couldn’t sleep at night.
 If you can consistently sleep well at night, your quality of life is by and large better than the last years of Michael Jackson’s life.
 Let that sink in.

 Getting back to the original point, now with social media we can see the lives of celebrities and try to model ourselves after them.
 But in doing so we are crafting a hollowed out version of who we are, with 90% of the focus on the superficial: our clothing, travelling, food, etc. The reality is these superficial things only matter to an extent.
 You get to know someone by sitting down with them, looking into their eyes, and sharing experiences together.

 Fame makes it difficult to form true relationships.
 Going back to Dan Bilzerian, once you are well known, do people like you for your wealth or who you are as a person?
 Perhaps family members who stayed out of touch suddenly come back, now that you’ve made it.
 Can you trust them?

 Finally, you must have your financial affairs in order if you wish to be famous, otherwise you could overspend yourself into debt (Michael Jacskon once again) or be taken advantage of.
 You must know what your value is, be able to negotiate, and find a trustworthy agent and lawyers to help you.
 Goodluck there!

-Now on a final point, I’m aware that by maintaining a blog and promoting my YouTube channel I’m drawing attention to myself.
+I’m aware that by maintaining a blog and promoting my YouTube channel I’m drawing attention to myself.
 A fair question would be to ask whether that contradicts the point of the article?

 I noticed that by reducing my time on social media I’ve been able to be more prolific in my writing and videos.
 I’ve thought about my philosophy behind this blog.
 My intent is to share my ideas, experiences, and hopefully help to influence people.
 It also helps with my writing skills and I noticed my speaking skills have been improved by having a YouTube channel.
 As for the rest, I’ll leave it up to fate.